Discover the impact of extreme weather on your business

 “Extreme weather events in 2017 included unusually frequent Atlantic hurricanes, with three high-impact storms—Harvey, Irma and Maria—making landfall in rapid succession.
 According to the Accumulated Cyclone Energy (ACE) index, which is used to measure the intensity and duration of Atlantic storms, September 2017 was the most intense month on record.
 It was also the most expensive hurricane season ever,” concluded the WEF report.

 “The WEF Global Risk Report findings is a clear reminder of the increasingly complex global risk landscape businesses are facing.
-The most successful businesses are those who strive to tackle threats to their business head on, understanding the value of effective risk management and building resilience across their operations.” – Philip Johnson, Managing Director at FM Global
+The most successful businesses are those who strive to tackle threats to their business head on, understanding the value of effective risk management and building resilience across their operations.” – Philip Johnson, EMEA Division Manager at FM Global

 Last year also saw many extreme temperature incidents.
 According to the WEF, when the data is tallied, “2017 is expected to be among the three hottest years on record—the hottest was 2016—and the hottest non–El Niño year ever.
 In the first nine months of the year, temperatures were 1.1°C above pre-industrial levels and further increases are inevitable.”